James H. Windrim: Career

 In 1867, he opened his own firm.
 That same year, at age 27, he won the design competition for the Philadelphia Masonic Temple, the building for which he is best remembered.

 In 1871, he was named architect for the Stephen Girard Estate, designing several buildings at Girard College and a complex of stores on Market Street that became Snellenburg's Department Store.

 As supervising architect for the U.S. Treasury Department in Washington, D.C. from 1889 to 1891, he was responsible for all U.S. federal government construction.
 He designed at least 16 federal buildings across the country that consolidated post offices, federal offices, and federal courts.
 He then returned to his native Philadelphia, where he served as director of public works for the City of Philadelphia from 1891 to 1895.

 He served as president of the Philadelphia Chapter of the American Institute of Architects from 1879 to 1886.
 His son, John T. Windrim, joined his architectural firm, James H. Windrim & Son, in 1882, and took over after his retirement.

 Windrim designed the Smith Memorial Arch in West Fairmount Park in Philadelphia, one of the nation's largest public parks.
 The arch features a bronze bust of him developed by sculptor Samuel Murray.

 Death

 Windrim died in Philadelphia on April 26, 1919, at age 79.
+He is buried in Bala Cynwyd, PA at Laurel Hill West Cemetery in the Marlborough section.